 There is nothing more frustrating than dealing with an insurance company.
 The situation is even more frustrating if you have been injured in a motor vehicle accident that was not your fault.
 This may even be true if you are trying to file a claim based on your own insurance coverage—namely your “full coverage” policies—following a crash.

-Insurance companies often treat car accident victims as if they are a nuisance or a number.
-They seem to delay every decision in hopes that you will you will simply give up and not proceed with your claim to recover compensation.
+Insurance companies often treat car accident victims as a nuisance or a number.
+They seem to delay every decision in hopes that you will simply give up and not proceed with your claim to recover compensation.

-What does “Full Coverage” mean
+What does “Full Coverage” Mean?

 One question clients have asked over the years concerns “full coverage.”
 In other words, a client will say “I had full coverage on my car at the time of the accident, so why am I not being paid?”
 Occasionally, a misunderstanding can arise over what “full coverage” actually means and what the policy covers.